zhaolanhuang/RIOT-ML/examples/README.model_update.md

 The following command executes partial model update on RIOT-ML node:

 ```
-USE_ETHOS=0 python model_update.py --full --board nrf52840dk --client <ip of RIOT-ML node> --server <ip of local computer> <path to the model parameter file in JSON format>
+USE_ETHOS=0 python model_update.py --partial-update --board <board name> --client <ip of RIOT-ML node> --server <ip of local computer> <path to the model parameter file in JSON format>
 ```

 For example,